IsabelaMendolia/About-Me/README.md

 tested with:

 My name is Isabela.
-I am a designer, coder, and life learner of making things that are aligned with my own harmony.
+I am a designer, coder, and life learner of making things that are harmoniously aligned.
 To Create something beautiful, or meaningful, fun or maybe with no purpose at all --to simply exist and learn.